nancologist/ReactNative/README.md

 * `keyboardType = 'number-pad'` : When mobile softkeyboard opens, it presents the NumPad.
 (ONLY for complete Numbers (integers) on iOS.
 For Android we need another approach to prevent user to enter a floating number)
 ___

 ## 4.11.
-Cleaning User Input & Controlling the Soft Keyboard
+Cleaning User Input & Controlling the Soft Keyboard (Input Validation)
+- With adding this regex in AppInput.js now it's impossible to add a comma from Android numpad

+- iOS Problem: The Keyboard does not want to close (When we tap outside of it or try to close it)!
+For this problem we use `<TouchableWithoutFeedback>` and `Keyboard` API from react-native (`StartGame.js`)
+___

 ## 4.12.
 Resetting & Confirming User Input
 ## 4.13.
 Showing an Alert
 ## 4.14.
 Time to Finish the "Confirmation Box"